 - Training to excel in the workforce – With job-focused training and externships through Walgreens and CVS Pharmacy.

 Choose Career Step for the quality education you need to secure a successful healthcare career as a pharmacy technician.

 What Work Will I Be Doing as a Pharmacy Technician?

 Pharmacy technicians are crucial to keeping a pharmacy running smoothly.
+As the role of a pharmacist expands—taking a more active role with patient consultations and offering flu shots in some pharmacies—pharmacy technicians are also taking on more responsibilities.
 As a pharmacy tech, you'll have duties and responsibilities such as: